tsuriga/csgo-ccp/README.md

 1. Copy the *gamestate_integration_csgo-ccp.cfg* to your CS:GO config folder
    (normally *Steam\SteamApps\common\Counter-Strike Global Offensive\csgo\cfg*).
 2. Prepare the requirements of the potato program you're using (see below).
+3. Build the .ahk AutoHotkey scripts into executables if you're running the programme from source and not the pre-built binaries.
-3. Run `csgo-ccp.bat` (or `python csgo-ccp.py` for the source version).
+4. Run `csgo-ccp.bat` (or `python csgo-ccp.py` under *src/* for the source version).
-4. Run CS:GO and join a game.
+5. Run CS:GO and join a game.
-5. When you quit CS:GO, you can quit *csgo-ccp* with Ctrl+C.
+6. When you quit CS:GO, you can quit *csgo-ccp* with Ctrl+C.

 ### Netflix potato set up